Quantum block encoding for one-pair semiseparable matrices: Conclusions

 \section{Conclusions}

 Block-encoding is a fundamental task in quantum numerical linear algebra, as it provides an embedding of a given matrix into a unitary suitable for quantum computation.

 In this work we have explored the role of matrix rank structure -- namely, one-pair semiseparable structure -- in the design of an efficient block-encoding procedure.
-Relying on a specific factorization that characterizes semiseparable matrices, we propose a block-encoding method that requires polylogarithmic time, assuming that semiseparable generators can also be encoded in polylogarithmic time.
+Relying on a specific factorization that characterizes one-pair semiseparable matrices, we propose a block-encoding method that requires polylogarithmic time, assuming that one-pair semiseparable generators can also be encoded in polylogarithmic time.
 Experimental comparison with state-of-the-art general-purpose encoding software FABLE shows that the accuracy of our approach is comparable to FABLE without compression and remarkably better than FABLE when carried out with several compression levels.

 In classical numerical linear algebra, it is well-known that sparse and data-sparse structure allows for the design of linear complexity algorithms for computing matrix-vector products or solving linear systems.
 In a quantum setting, if an efficient input model is available, one may expect to achieve polylogarithmic complexity in block encoding of rank-structured matrices, which in turn may be exploited towards efficient quantum linear algebra algorithms.
-The present work can be seen as a first step towards efficient block-encoding strategies for more complex matrix structures, such as hierarchical semiseparable~\cite{Xia10}.
+An important open problem concerns the subnormalization factor of our encoding, which scales as $\mathcal{O}(N^2)$ due to the factorization approach employed.
+As shown in Section~\ref{sec:considerations}, the spectral norm of a generic one-pair matrix grows as $\mathcal{O}(N)$, suggesting that the current subnormalization factor is suboptimal by a factor of $\mathcal{O}(N)$.
+Closing this gap would require a block encoding strategy that does not rely on the triangular-diagonal factorization of Proposition~\ref{prop:decomoposition}, and represents a natural direction for future work.
+A tighter subnormalization factor would directly improve the performance of quantum algorithms applied to semiseparable matrices, such as Hamiltonian simulation and quantum linear solvers, since the cost scales linearly with $\alpha$.